scubbo/blog-content/blog/content/posts/weeknotes-the-first.md

 ## Gitea Actions and Helm

 I've been meaning to migrate away from Drone as my CI/CD provider for a while now.
 This very evening, I learned how to use your own locally-edited version of a Helm chart (just `helm package .` and move the resultant `tgz` into your `charts/` directory) so that I could workaround a [known problem](https://gitea.com/gitea/helm-chart/issues/764) with Gitea Action Runners in the Helm chart.
-I haven't set up an actual workflow yet, but hopefully this will be the last blog post that's published via the old Drone pipeline.
+I haven't set up an actual workflow yet, but hopefully this will be the last blog post that's published via the old Drone pipeline[^gitea-actioned].

 # What I'd like to do